 It’s no laughing matter: addiction to smart devices is a real problem we have to deal with in the 21st century.
 According to one consumer survey, Americans view their phones an average of 52 times per day; 59% of consumers use their phone “very or fairly often” during working hours; More than a third of adults report using their phone “very or fairly often” for business purposes outside their normal working hours.
 In addition to this, the blue light emitted by smartphones, tablets, laptop computers, and TV screens block the production of melatonin- a hormone that regulates your sleep-wake cycle.
+Not everyone has a health and wellness portal to track their bad habits.
 This addiction is affecting our health and dampening our productivity.
 This can mean millions of dollars lost in revenue.
 It is important to find ways to reduce screen time.

 Practical Ways To Reduce Screen Time and Improve Your Health

 The first place you will have to take screens out from is your bedroom.
 As mentioned above, the blue light has a negative effect on melatonin production.
 This will keep your brain more alert making it difficult to fall asleep.
 Therefore, it will be advisable for you to keep all screens out of your bedroom and reserve your bedroom for sleep.

 Here are a few practical ways to reduce screen time.